 - 600 ml milk or a mixture of milk and water (50/50)

 - Sift the flour and salt into a mixing bowl.
 Make a well in the centre and add the beaten eggs and a little milk.
-Gradually mix in the flour from the sides, pouring more of the remaining liquid as you go and keeping a smooth batter.
+Gradually mix the flour from the sides, pouring more of the remaining liquid and keeping a smooth batter.
 Continue until all the liquid is added and the flour is combined.
-You can use an electric whisk if you prefer, but make sure you incorporate the liquid in gradually otherwise you will have lumps through the batter.
+You can use an electric whisk if you prefer, but ensure you incorporate the liquid gradually; otherwise, you will have lumps through the batter.

 - Cover and let it rest for at least 30-60 minutes or overnight in the fridge.